7 Organizational Culture Factors’ Influence on Ethical Decision-Making and Management

 Performance Management

-• Jim meets his sales quotas every month, but never exceeds expectations.
-Jim fits within the company culture and can even be seen a glue for his regional office.
+- Jim meets his sales quotas every month, but never exceeds expectations.
+Jim fits within the company culture and can even be seen as glue for his regional office.

 At SCR, the boss Michael wants to reinforce the company culture in order to make it stronger, the boss, Michael, would recognize Jim for his contributions to the morale and culture of the team, not penalizing him for his bare minimum sales.
 Michael, while commending Dwight for his sales, would also focus on providing feedback to Dwight about how to fit into the culture better.
 If Dwight were not to change his behaviour, there would likely be some kind of punishment involved.
 On the other hand, if Jim did not improve his sales, there would likely not be a punishment.

-Now, if there are some of you reading who culture the popular media reference to a certain 2000s TV show, then please bear in mind that branch on the show probably has a moderately strong culture (not a strong culture as in the example above).
-The TV show illustrates a moderately strong culture with a low attention to detail, high people and stability, and a balance of outcome and process focus, which is why the show is fun to watch.
+Now, if there are some of you reading identified the culture and references to the popular certain 2000s TV show, then please bear in mind that the branch on the show probably has a moderately strong culture (not a strong culture as in the example above).
+The TV show illustrates a moderately strong culture with a low attention to detail, high people-orientation and stability, and a balance of outcome and process focus, which is why the show is fun to watch.

 Socialization